 The United Nations special envoy for Syria is meeting with the foreign ministers of Turkey, Iran and Russia in Geneva today, where he’s arguing for the fragile ceasefire in northern Syria to be respected.

-Geir Pedersen: “We are strongly appealing for the ceasefires to be respected and that we have also been appealing for a nationwide ceasefire to come into effect.
-And we do believe that the fighting going on is just another proof of the importance of getting a serious political process under way that can help sorting out the problems in all of Syria, including in the northeast, and obviously also in Idlib.”
+Geir Pedersen: “We are strongly appealing for, you know, the ceasefires to be respected, and that we have also been appealing for a nationwide ceasefire to come into effect.
+And we do believe that the fighting going on is sort of — is just another proof of the importance of getting a serious political process underway that can help sorting out the problems in all of Syria, including in the northeast, and obviously also in Idlib.”

 Turkey says that Syrian Kurdish fighters have not fully withdrawn from a swath of northern Syria near the Turkish border.
 Under the terms of the Russian-brokered ceasefire, these Syrian Kurdish fighters are supposed to leave this area by today.
 Hundreds of thousands of civilians have already fled northern Syria after President Trump abruptly withdrew some U.S. troops from the area, clearing the way for the Turkish invasion.
 The United States is, however, continuing to station troops in Syria to guard oil fields.

 U.S. Defense Secretary Mark Esper said Monday the U.S. will respond with “overwhelming military force” to keep forces backed by Russia or Syria from taking control of these oil fields.
 On Sunday, President Trump said the United States is “protecting the oil.”